NagelTech/NTJsonStore/README.md

   - deal with retain cycle between Store and Collections appropriately.
 Best idea so far: Collections maintain weak links to the Store.
 Application must maintain an explicit reference to thet store to keep it open.
 Add an explicit command to close a store which would close all collections as well.

+ - Replace NSProxy with custom NSDictionary implementation to improve performance